 Many high-profile businesses have taken big leaps in their focus on climate change, workplace diversity, employee benefits, and more.
 These innovators didn’t just impact their own businesses — they made a permanent impact on their industries at large.
 Keep reading to learn about 14 of the most innovative and socially responsible leaders of the past few years, and be sure to look out for their names in the years to come.

-Rose Marcario, CEO, Patagonia
+Rose Marcario, former CEO, Patagonia

 Rose Marcario is rethinking the way that consumerism operates.
 As the CEO of the popular outdoor clothing company, Marciano implemented the Black Friday Initiative in 2019.
-Rather than rake in the cash during the biggest annual shopping day, Patagonia decided to donate a percentage of their profits to grassroot environmental organizations.
+Rather than rake in the cash during the biggest annual shopping day, Patagonia decided to donate a percentage of their profits to grassroots environmental organizations.
 Furthermore, the Marcario-led initiative pledged that Patagonia would match those donations up to $10 million.